tinne26/etxt/README.md

 ## Testing, contributions and others
 - For testing, see the instructions on [`etxt/test`](https://github.com/tinne26/etxt/blob/main/test).
 - If you have any questions or suggestions for improvements feel free to speak, I'm always happy to explain or discuss.
-- If you speak Arabic and want to help improve the situation and make [complex scripts](https://github.com/tinne26/etxt/blob/main/docs/shaping.md) work with Ebitengine, get in touch.
-This also applies to some other languages, but Arabic is probably the best starting point.
 - Otherwise, I'm not looking for contributors nor general help.